ranjithashok003/MyCTFwriteups/Lame(HTB).md

-Started of with a traditional nmap scan
+Started off with a traditional nmap scan

 ```diff
 nmap -A -p- -T4 10.10.10.3